danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/.github/CONTRIBUTING.md

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE) (if it includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) (if it includes documentation changes).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](../LICENSE) (if it Includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/) (if it Includes documentation changes).

 ## Code guidelines